Invisi/pycor/README.md

 mails as defined by `DELAY_SLEEP` and compare the file names to the code names as defined in `corrector.xlsx`.

+### Usage
+Pycor can then be run via `pipenv run python -m pycor` or simply `python -m pycor` after activating the virtual environment.

 ## Contributors
 - Daniel B. Bung ([@FlowCV]) - Initiator of the project
 - Daniel Valero ([@davahue]) - Maintainer until 2018